 Worship Group and Band

 We have a lively worship group and band to lead our 10.30 am morning services.
-They meet on most Thursday evenings at 8.00pm in the church to rehearse for Sunday worship.
-If music is one of your passions, please contact Dean Duke, one of our worship leaders for more details.
-Email: email@example.com
+They meet in the church, usually on Thursdays at 7.00pm, to rehearse for Sunday worship.
+If music is one of your passions, please email email@example.com for further details.

 Opportunities for Prayer